vitorbetmann/pong/README.md

+**Disclaimers:**

-A Pong Clone made for learning purposes.
-Made in C with Raylib.
+• A Flappy Bird Clone made for learning

+• Made in C with Raylib.

+• Assets from CS50's Introduction to Game Development.

 <br/>